 The 'normal' limits are defined by laboratories as the range of levels inside which 19 of every 20 people with healthy livers will fall.
-This means that, for any one liver test, around 1 in 20 people with healthy livers will have a result that is slightly abnormal.
-There will, in the majority of cases, be nothing wrong with their liver; having a test that's just over the edge usually means nothing, as long as - crucially - there is only one slight abnormality out of the whole range of tests.
+This means that, for any one liver function test, around 1 in 20 people with healthy livers will have a result that is slightly abnormal.
+There will, in the majority of cases, be nothing wrong with their liver; having a liver function test that's just over the edge usually means nothing, as long as - crucially - there is only one slight abnormality out of the whole range of tests.
 You should always discuss even a slightly abnormal result with your doctor.

 What should I do if my liver function tests are abnormal?

-- If you have multiple abnormalities on your tests, if some of the tests are very abnormal or if you are also unwell or in pain then you should seek medical advice more urgently.
+- If you have multiple abnormalities on your liver function tests, if some of the tests are very abnormal or if you are also unwell or in pain then you should seek medical advice more urgently.

 - If you have known liver disease and your liver function tests have altered significantly since the last time they were checked, you should seek medical advice the same day unless you have a standing instruction to do something different.